-Sharing a local video
+Sharing local video and presentations

 The video will begin playing when the host adds it to the live stream.
 If you need to pause the video at any point while it's playing, you can do so from the video preview on the left.
 You can also use the blue bar in the preview to skip forward or backward in the video.

 ⭐ Keep in mind, it's usually best to add your local video right after you join the studio — even before the stream is live.
 This lets the host plan ahead and avoid rushing or awkward silences.